-The Halal Organic Agric-Crops Production is a social enterprise project of the Muslim Sharing Skills for Peace and Development, Inc. (also known for its local name KAPAMAGOGOPA, Inc.) that intends to help the IDPs from Marawi City and the farmers of Barangay Pantar West, Pantar, Lanao del Norte by providing basic services such as food, clothing, and temporary shelter to alleviate their living conditions in the evacuation center.
+The Halal Organic Agric-Crops Production is a social enterprise project of the Muslim Sharing Skills for Peace and Development, Inc (also known for its local name KAPAMAGOGOPA, Inc) that intends to help the IDPs from Marawi City and the farmers of Barangay Pantar West, Pantar, Lanao del Norte by providing basic services such as food, clothing and temporary shelter to alleviate their living conditions in the evacuation center.
 The project started in September 2017 at the verge of the Marawi siege.
-75 trainees, composed of 50 IDPs and 25 farmers, served as their first set of beneficiaries.
-They completed the Organic Agric-Crops Production Skills Training Workshop provided by TESDA at the Skills Mastery Institute in Cagayan de Oro.
-They were also provided with basic gardening tools and equipment such as burrows, spades, boots, head gears, plastic sprayers, and the like.
+Seventy-five trainees, composed of 50 IDPs and 25 farmers, served as their first set of beneficiaries.
+They completed the Organic Agric-Crops Production Skills Training workshop provided by Technical Education and Skills Development Authority (TESDA) at the Skills Mastery Institute in Cagayan de Oro.
+They were also provided with basic gardening tools and equipment such as burrows, spades, boots, head gears, plastic sprayers and the like.
 Some Pantar West land owners also participated in the project by offering their lands for farming.

-In 2018, KAPAMAGOGOPA, Inc. intends to scale up their operations by establishing linkages to markets and groceries to generate revenues and create a steady stream of halal organic food for the Bangsamoro communities.
-In this manner, not only does KAPAMAGOGOPA, Inc. secure halal-compliant food to the Bangsamoro populace, it also helps improve the quality of life of the IDPs.
+In 2018, KAPAMAGOGOPA, Inc intends to scale up their operations by establishing linkages to markets and groceries to generate revenues and create a steady stream of halal organic food for the Bangsamoro communities.
+In this manner, not only does KAPAMAGOGOPA, Inc secure halal-compliant food to the Bangsamoro populace, it also helps improve the quality of life of the internally displaced persons (IDPs).